Ready4Next/Mega8/README.md

 I'm basing on the clock speed from the COSMAC VIP, about 1.76 Khz.
 But you can press CTRL+/- to change the speed from 44 Hz to 1.8 Mhz (from 1/20x up to 1024x).
-When you change the frequency, the base clock stays still @60Hz (Delay and sound), but you can make it follow the actual frequency you've set by pressing 'S'.
+When you change the frequency, the base clock stays still @60Hz (Delay and sound), but you can make it follow the actual frequency you've set by going to Emulation | Set Sync Clock.

 ## SOUND

-**Chip-8/SChip-8**: SDL_Mixer is used to play a simple beep at 440Hz **MChip8**: Full support for sound, check Twister Demo ;-)
+- Chip-8/SChip-8: SDL_Mixer is used to play a simple beep at 440Hz
+- MChip8: Full support for sound, check Twister Demo or mine ;-)

 ## NOTES